khanalytics/solokhan_portfolio/README.md

 ### Education
 - Google Advanced Data Analytics Certificate(In progress)
-- Masters of Data Science | Eastern University(2023)
+- Masters of Data Science | Eastern University | Decemeber 2023
-- Bachelors of Science | The City College of New York(2020)
+- Bachelors of Science | The City College of New York | January 2020

 ### Projects